go-acme/lego/docs/content/usage/cli/Options.md

 ### LEGO_DEBUG_DNS_API_HTTP_CLIENT

+This option is only available for lego as CLI and when lego is built using `lego.debug` build tag.

+**IMPORTANT:** This option exposes credentials inside logs.

 The environment variable `LEGO_DEBUG_DNS_API_HTTP_CLIENT` allows debug the calls to the DNS API.

 Some DNS providers don't support this option.